bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 1: 00:44:12

 The client has to wait for as long as it wants to, almost directly in proportion to how much it's willing to pay.
-So I mean, if you want to make a thousand queries, right, let's say it's, you know, 5000 seconds of computation, right?
+If you want to make a thousand queries, right, let's say it's 5000 seconds of computation, right?
 If you pay the server, as you know, computation is like, kind of cheap and parallelizable.
-So you can imagine a server, especially like in a search look, basically like a cloud provider or something that just goes, okay, if you pay me 5000 times one cent, or, you know, point one cents or whatever.
+So you can imagine a server, especially like in a search look, basically like a cloud provider or something that just goes, okay, if you pay me 5000 times one cent, or point one cents or whatever.
 I'll, I'll process your query in one second, cause I'll just throw 5,000 cores at it.
 So, so it is kind of, it is infinitely divisible.
 It's, it's naively parallel as an algorithm.